vttresearch/quantum-computer-documentation/docs/helmi.md

 | --------------------------------- | ------ | ------ | ------ | ------ |
 | Two-qubit Gate Fidelities[^3] [%] | 96.4   | 95.9   | 94.6   | 97.5   |

-The CZ gate length are:
+The CZ gate length are (note that these gate lengths may vary):

 |                           | QB-3-1 | QB-3-2 | QB-3-4 | QB-3-5 |
 | ------------------------- | ------ | ------ | ------ | ------ |